 For its essay questions, the UCLA EMBA adcom is bucking the “less is more” trend in terms of length.
-The two main essays are both a hefty 750 words, long enough to allow – indeed to require – some in-depth exposition, reflection, analysis, and description.
+The two main essays are both a hefty 750 words, long enough to allow – indeed to require – in-depth exposition, reflection, analysis, and description.
 These two questions together cover past, present, and future, in that order.
-Essay 1 addresses the past by asking for a particular story, and essay 2 addresses the present and future by asking about why-goals-now.
+Essay 1 addresses the past by asking for a particular story, and essay 2 addresses the present and future by asking about why now is the right time for you to be pursuing this degree.
 The questions indicate that the adcom believes the personal informs the professional; who you are defines your career and your work.
-Consequently who you are as a person matters.
+Consequently, who you are as a person matters.

 It helps to see these essays as two phases of a continuum: